cecilgachie/authenticator/README.md

 #authentication page
-a user is able to verify his/her details and allowed to log in
+a user is able to verify his/her details and allowed to log in. once the app fetches your logins and redirect you to the home page to indicate that you are signed in the page.